 Richard O. Hathaway Award

-The annual Hathaway Award goes an individual, group or organization recognized as making an outstanding contribution to the field of Vermont history.
+The Richard O. Hathaway Award is presented annually to an individual, group or organization recognized as making an outstanding contribution to the field of Vermont history.
 Projects may include, but are not limited to, publications, exhibits, works of art, documentary films, radio programs, websites, and dramatic works.
-Learn more about the award.